walles/cleverdrawer/README.md

 It then uses that information to sort everything launchable with the things you are most likely to launch first.

-# TODO Startup Time
-* In the background, after we're done with the cache, load all actual app labels from the system and update all cache lines that have changed

-This scheme would mean that if an app label changes it would take us two launches to notice.
-I think that's good enough.

-Another thing to consider could be to look at [the most recent install date of each app](https://stackoverflow.com/a/5311852/473672), and only consider newly installed apps for updating.
-Then we'd need also to keep track of when we last did a re-labling scan.

 # TODO Before Getting Beta Testers
 * Fix startup time
 * Four icons per row on my phone